North Carolina Amazon Delivery Truck Accident Lawyer

 -B. Fields, Riddle & Brantley client

-We’ve recovered millions of dollars in compensation for victims of truck accidents in North Carolina (see disclaimer below), and we’d love to assist you in your Amazon truck accident claim if we can.
+We’ve recovered millions of dollars in compensation for victims of truck accidents in (see disclaimer below), and we’d love to assist you in your Amazon truck accident claim if we can.

 Recent wins include:

 - $9,450,000 — We represented the surviving family of a family of four who were killed in a terrible tractor-trailer wreck.
 Organizing a comprehensive accident investigation, we proved liability in the case with an extensive amount of evidence, including traffic data recovered from Google Maps.
-Attorneys Gene Riddle and Kurt Dixon ultimately secured $9.45 million in total compensation for the surviving loved ones.
+Riddle & Brantley attorneys ultimately secured $9.45 million in total compensation for the surviving loved ones.

 - $2,250,000 — Attorney Gene Riddle represented a family he knew personally after a young woman died in a truck accident when the other driver crossed the center line and hit her head-on.
 We partnered with attorney David Kirby of Kirby Edwards law firm in Raleigh to investigate the claim and settled with the insurance company for $2.25 million in total compensation.